BioforestChain/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Linux/deploy.md

      c) The open port of the cloud server with a specific back-end tag (such as BFMeta node) allows all ip addresses to access:
      ![gcp-fw-limitsource-allsrc](./images/gcp-fw-limitsource-allsrc.png)

-     d) The open port of the cloud server with a specific back-end tag (such as bfchainnode) allows access to the characteristic ip address (such as 1.1.1.1):
+     d) The open port of the cloud server with a specific back-end tag (such as bfmetanode) allows access to the characteristic ip address (such as 1.1.1.1):

      ![gcp-fw-limitsource-limitsrc](./images/gcp-fw-limitsource-limitsrc.png)